allennrbc/Software-Tools-Spring-2024/README.md

 “Private households, personal services” for the most recent period from 2023 to 20024.

-## Reiterate problem with details

-But if retail is often the first job for students and frequently just a temporary position until they find a “real job” is part-time retail employment really a problem?
-Is part-time retail work an insidious problem?

 Drew Abrahamson created this ALICE Economic Viability Dashboard
 <https://www.unitedforalice.org/alice-evd> on Tableau Public
 <https://public.tableau.com/app/profile/drew7327/viz/EVD_working/EVD-Page1>